majouve/FLAME/README.txt

 - this data frame contains only location clusters that also match on one other attribute (amount of coins, data range, etc.) (length = ~2,200)
 - the column descriptions from Possible_Duplicates apply here

+Short_Clusters.xlsx
+- In Possible_Duplicates and At_Leat_One_Match, there is a repeat of clusters in the data frames because many coin finds will be in the same cluster together.
+Therefore, I created this shorter data frame (~500 entries) that keeps only one of the coin find entries for each cluster.